Visit Mabamba Wetland swamp- Home to the Shoebill Stork

-Mabamba wetland swamp is 50km from Kampala, is 1130 metres above sea level with a record of 260 bird species that include one of the top 10 highly demanded shoebill stork that should not be missed on the check list when one is on a Uganda birding safari.
+Mabamba wetland swamp is 50km from Kampala, is 1130 meters above sea level with a record of 260 bird species that include one of the top 10 highly demanded shoe-bill stork that should not be missed on the check list when one is on a Uganda birding safari.

 Mabamba wetland swamp has a wide spread of marsh, that extends through a long a narrow bay, with papyrus plants as one approaches the main body of Lake Victoria, in Mpigi district.

 Mabamba swamp has grown popular as one of the best birding sites in Uganda.

 It should be noted that apart from Murchison Falls National Park, this bird watching site is the only place and site so far rated as the best in the whole world where the endangered and shy shoe-bill stork can be seen any time of the day, any time of the year.

 Mabamba wetland swamp is named after lungfish.
 Lung fish in the local language is called Mamba and because there is a lot of lung fish in the swamp, they named it ‘A home of lungfish’ (Mabamba)

 Mabamba wetland bay is an Important Bird Area (IBA).
 It is known as an unprotected area with some of the bird species that are globally threatened.
 Four globally threatened species that call Mabamba swamp home are Pallid Harrier, Papyrus Gonolek, White-winged Warbler and the Blue Swallow.

 The climate is similar to that around the northern shores of Lake Victoria.
 Annually, the swamp receives 1500mm of rain with 17 degrees Celsius at minimum and 26 degrees Celsius maximum.